MAUVE Scores for Generative Models: Theory and Practice: Introduction

 One approach to evaluation is to compare a generative model’s distribution $Q$ with the target distribution $P$ of the real data that it aims to model.
 Doing so requires considering two types of errors: (I) the mass of $Q$ that has a low probability under $P$ where the model produces unrealistic or degenerate data, and (II) the mass of $P$ that has a low probability under $Q$ where the model is not able to produce some class of realistic data.
 However, quantifying these errors in a principled, computationally tractable manner is challenging when faced with real-world text or image distributions.

 We present a family of comparison measures between pairs of probability distributions, such as those encountered in the generative modeling of text and images.
 Building upon the notion of divergence frontiers proposed by \citet{djolonga2020precision}, our measures are statistical summaries of \textit{$f$-divergence frontiers}, which capture the two types of errors.
-We explore four methods for estimating these divergence frontiers and their scalar summaries.
+We explore three methods for estimating these divergence frontiers and their scalar summaries.
 We provide statistical bounds for two of these estimation methods---vector quantization and nearest-neighbor estimation---as well as theoretical guidance on choosing the level of vector quantization.
 In the spirit of popular metrics in natural language processing such as \mystyle{Bleu}~\cite{papineni2002bleu} and \mystyle{Rouge}~\cite{lin2004rouge}, we call these measures \mauve scores.

 We develop the scores in practice for open-ended text generation.
-We find that, for a range of $f$-divergences and estimation methods, these measures quantify the gap between the distributions of human-written text and those of modern neural language models in an efficient and robust manner.
-Moreover, we show that these measures extend to image distributions, aligning well with the widely used Fr\'echet distance in the computer vision domain.
+We find that, for a range of $f$-divergences and estimation methods, these measures quantify the gap between the distributions of human-written text and those of modern neural language models efficiently and robustly.
+Moreover, we show that these measures extend to image distributions, aligning well with the widely used Fr\'echet distance in the computer vision domain in quantifying the effect of sampling algorithms and architectural improvements.
 Together, our theoretical and empirical analyses demonstrate that \mauve provides a principled, effective, and powerful recipe for comparing distributions of complex high-dimensional text and images.